-On your wedding day, I’ll be your friend, your honorary bridesmaid, and most importantly, your trusted photographer.
-Check out the details:
+On your wedding day, I’ll be your friend, your honorary wedding party member, and most importantly, your trusted photographer.
+Check out the details and the add ons:

-- options for half day and full day coverage
+- additional options for full day and weekend coverage

 - Second-shooter available upon request

 - Custom-designed fine art albums & parent Albums available